example42/Example42-tutorials/slides/essentials/05_Modules.md

   - The one that works for you

-  - The most essential, and optimized (but noe reusable) one
+  - The most essential, and optimized (but not reusable) one

   - The quickest one to do now